chgonzaga1/Cyber-Security-Notes/networking/Network Protocols.md

 The certificate creation process:

-Step 1: Server creates a CSR
+1) Server creates a CSR
 The server admin generates a Certificate Signing Request (CSR) The CSR contains: Domain name, Public key, Organization info

-Step 2: CSR is sent to a Certificate Authority (CA)
+2) CSR is sent to a Certificate Authority (CA)
 Examples of CAs:
 DigiCert
 GlobalSign
 Let’s Encrypt
 Sectigo

-Step 3: CA verifies the request
+3) CA verifies the request

 Confirms domain ownership and performs identity checks (depending on cert type)

-Step 4: CA issues a signed certificate
+Step 4) CA issues a signed certificate

 The CA digitally signs the certificate and this signature is what browsers later verify